 Our normal office hours are 8:00am - 5:00pm, Monday through Friday.
-Please call our main office line at 303.315.7300, send an email to email@example.com, or make a Navigate Appointment with our staff for assistance outside of these hours.
+Please call our main office line at 303.315.7300, send an email to email@example.com, or make an Appointment with our staff for assistance outside of these hours.
 Thank you!Make an Appointment

 You've made the important decision to continue your education.
 Whether you're an undergraduate student or graduate student, attending college for the first time or continuing your studies, there's a lot to understand and organize when it comes to using your VA education benefits.